 So, while living in Oklahoma, you have the option to buy an extremely affordable house.
-And it may come with plenty of extra land.
+That may come with plenty of extra property.

 One Of The Cheapest States To Live In America: Missouri

 Missouri is another state with extremely affordable housing.
 It is rated at about 70% of the national average.
 This makes the state one of the cheapest areas to live in.

 While the cost of groceries, utilities, transportation, and health care also come in below average.
 As compared with the rest of the country.
 Opportunities to make the most of your finances are tremendous.

 Missouri also offers a rich job market in specialty areas like biotech.
 Also, plenty of jobs in retail, service, and business management.

 And you will want to think about locating in St. Louis.
 Because it is often ranked as an attractive American city to live in.
 It scores high marks for affordability and vibrant culture.